 Please contact me by email if you are interested in supervision.
 The fees vary but individual supervision costs between £45-£65 pounds for a 50 minute session.

-For all initial sessions I request fees in advance for the first two sessions and after that to be paid immediatley after each session.
+For all initial sessions I request fees in advance for the first session and after that to be paid immediatley after each session.

 When we meet together what happens?